hikeventures/hikeventures.github.io/_posts/best/2014-11-19-best-camping-stoves.markdown

 ---
 title: Best Camping Stoves 2017
-description: Need a new camoing stove?
+description: Need a new camping stove?
 Here are the best stoves for 2017.
 date: 2016-01-03 00:42:09
 update_date: 2016-12-27 06:00:52
 category: articles